Autobiographical, Game Development, Game Thoughts, Media Thoughts & Reviews

 Mosaic Tabby – Silver Parsnip

-I really enjoy the Mosaic Tabby.
-Overall it is a very easy largo to deal with, and it looks very cute and pretty.
+Mosaic Tabby – I enjoy the Mosaic Tabby.
+It’s a very easy largo to deal with, and it looks cute and pretty.
 This was the first combination I tried with the mosaic slimes, and it stuck.
-I have since tried a few other mosaic largos, but none is as cuddly and likable and safe as the mosaic tabby.
+I’ve since tried a few other mosaic largos, but none is as cuddly, likable, and safe as the mosaic tabby.

 The End?

 And that is my ranch!
-As you can see, I love playing this game, and I have put a lot of thought into playing it.
-I am now at the end game and starting to get a little disenchanted, since now I have explored the world and reaped all the rewards there are to find.
-Now, I am just farming plorts for money for the 7Zee Rewards Club, and doing the Nimble Valley and The Wilds quests.
-I expect I still have many hours left in this game, but I can see the end of the journey drawing near.
-I will look back on these days with fondness, and be proud of what I have accomplished here in this virtual realm of the Far Far Range.
+I love playing this game, and I have put too much thought into playing it.
+I’m at the end game and starting to get disenchanted since I have explored the world and reaped all the rewards.
+Now, I’m just farming plorts for money for the 7Zee Rewards Club, and doing the Nimble Valley and The Wilds quests.
+I expect I still have many hours left in this game, but I see the end of the journey drawing near.
+I’ll look back on these days with fondness and be proud of what I have accomplished here in this virtual realm of the Far Far Range.

 1 thought on “My Slime Rancher Ranch”